 Therefore, the cost-benefit of eviction prevention is so compelling that property owners can actually save money by financially supporting eviction prevention programs like HomeStart's Renew Collaborative.

-their homes not by the tens of thousands or even the hundreds of thousands but by the millions.”
+“Every year in this country, people are evicted from their homes not by the tens of thousands or even the hundreds of thousands but by the millions.”

-(Matthew Desmond, Evicted: Poverty and Profit in the American City – 2016)
+Matthew Desmond, Evicted: Poverty and Profit in the American City – 2016

 Our vision is that all of our country’s working poor or families with subsidies would be protected from eviction and homelessness when unexpected life circumstances threaten their housing stability.